richards199999/Richards-s-Notebook/README.md

 # Richards-s-Notebook

-Notebook for school and life
+This is my notebook for school and life.